gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

       account={account ?? undefined}

       // Optionally your can set a specific handler to block trades on a specific handler
+      // Currently we offer support out of the box for "uniswap", "quickswap", "spookyswap" and "spiritswap"
+      // Please reach out to us if you want to register a custom handler
       // Make sure chainId and handler are valid
       // handler={'uniswap'}